||Strenuous, Strenuous Plus

 - Some depart from Passo Duran and head right to Venice, skipping the last few days on the trail.

-Day 9 : From Malga Pramper you descend to the small village of Forno di Zoldo.
+From Malga Pramper you descend to the small village of Forno di Zoldo.
 This is a wonderful final walk of your journey and a great way to end your adventure.
 From Malga Pramper you descend on a nice path through the hardwood forest.
-The views continue: Pelmo to the north and the rocky wall of the Spiz di Mezzodi to the east.
-About half way to Forno the trail become a paved jeep track.
+The views continue, from Pelmo to the north and the rocky wall of the Spiz di Mezzodi to the east.
+About halfway to Forno, the trail becomes a paved jeep track.
 The gentle grade makes for nice downhill walking.
 The route leads to the pretty village of Forno di Zoldo and your hotel.
 Your extra luggage will be at the hotel or as per your specific confirmed itinerary.
 Breakfast included.
 Dinner on your own.

-Day 10 : After breakfast meet your van at the hotel for transfer to Venice.
+After breakfast, your van will meet at the hotel for a transfer to Venice.
 Travel time to the airport is about 2 hours.
 This transfer is included in the cost of the trip.

-Let us know your travel plans and we can assist you with the best hiking options and best options for where to start and departing the route.
+Let us know your travel plans and we can assist you with the best hiking options and best options for where to start and depart the route.